scossu/lakesuperior/docs/fcrepo4_deltas.rst

 FCREPO4 includes a web UI for simple CRUD operations.

-Such a UI is not in the immediate LAKEsuperior development plans.
+Such a UI is not in the immediate Lakesuperior development plans.
 However, a basic UI is available for read-only interaction: LDP resource browsing, SPARQL query and other search facilities, and administrative tools.
 Some of the latter *may* involve write operations, such as